Non-surgical Eye Bag Rejuvenation

 Dr. Michael Xu is a highly trained certified cosmetic surgeon with more than 30 years of experience in cosmetic medicine and surgery.

-We offer complimentary consultations with Dr. Xu in order to thoroughly assess and further discuss with you about eye bag reduction.
+We recommend a face-to-face consultation with Dr. Xu in order to thoroughly assess and further discuss with you about eye bag reduction.
 We encourage you to ask questions in order to be fully confident with your level of knowledge because at Restore Cosmetic, we believe that being well-informed is the primary step to starting your journey in cosmetic surgery.